Thomas

 United states senator mark kelly (D)

-Arizona’s junior senator is serving his first term in the U.S. Senate.
-A former Navy combat Captain and Space Shuttle commander who flew in space on four missions, Kelly serves on the Armed Services Committee; the Energy and Natural Resources Committee; the Environment and Public Works Committee; and the Aging Committee.
+Arizona’s senior senator is serving his second term in the U.S. Senate.
+A former Navy combat Captain and Space Shuttle commander who flew in space on four missions, Kelly serves on the Armed Services Committee; the Environment and Public Works Committee; the Select Committee on Intelligence; the Joint Economic Committee; and the Special Committee on Aging.
 He is a graduate of the Merchant Marine Academy and has a graduate degree from the Naval Postgraduate School.
 He is married to former Congresswoman Gabbie Giffords and is the father of two.

 Thomas Rank: A